-Those eagerly trying to buy the new 26-30 Railcard after its launch last week, were faced with online queues that sometimes exceeded three hours – but was it worth the wait?
+Those eagerly trying to buy the new 26-30 Railcard after its launch faced online queues that sometimes exceeded three hours – but was it worth the wait?

 The new railcard costs £30 for one year (or £70 for three years), and can be bought by anyone aged between 26 and 30.
 Once you’ve bought it, you can use it to save a third on train tickets.